19.2837 — Transformative Linguistics Solution

 8. The Bloomsday book is Ulysses, so we change whatever the vowel is to E.

-The metapuzzle solution tells us the answer is supposed to be WEB, but it's too hard to reverse the steps.
+The metapuzzle solution tells us the answer is supposed to be WEB, but we can only partially reverse the steps.
 Before step 8 we would have had an A, I, or U instead of the E. (Not O, because step 5 would have removed it.)
 Before step 7 there was also a Y in it and before step 6 it was reversed, so something like BAWY.
 Before step 5 there was also a D and it could have spelled BAWDY.
 In step 4 we changed the fourth letter (to a D, if BAWDY is correct) but we don't know what it was before.
-In step 3 we changed the X to a W, and in step 2 we changed the first letter, but we don't know what it was before.
+In step 3 we changed the X to a W, and in step 2 we changed the first letter to a B (again matching BAWDY), but we don't know what it was before.
 If BAWDY is correct, we started with ?AX?Y.

 But the answer is WEB.